- 1 How much does it cost to get a CDL permit in Illinois?

 - A traffic violation arising in connection with a fatal traffic accident.

-How do I get my CDL B in Illinois?
+How do I get a CLP in Illinois?

-What is a Class C license in Illinois?
+How do you get a non CDL Class C license in Illinois?